 We offer advice on strategy, due diligence, partnership opportunities, and best practices in philanthropy.
 Christine Sherry brings a thirty-year career of leadership in the foundation sector, business, law and global affairs to her consulting.
 She engages a team of researchers whose talents are specifically matched to client needs.
-In addition to her specialized coaching, Christine is a visiting practitioner with the Stanford Center on Philanthropy and teaches philanthropy through the Stanford Continuing Studies program.
+In addition to her specialized coaching, Christine teaches philanthropy through the Stanford Continuing Studies program.

-• On November 30th, Christine was featured in the presentation “How to Maximize Philanthropic Impact” for J.P.
-Morgan Private Bank.
-The event gathered influential thought leaders and philanthropists for a dynamic and interactive conversation on how to drive meaningful change.
-The event also marked the launch of a two-part publication that brings to life the theory and practice of philanthropy, authored by Sherry Consulting with the Philanthropy Centre of J.P.
+• On March 29th, Christine was in conversation with Dave Peery of the Peery Foundation at a special event for the J.P.
+Morgan Philanthropy Centre in Seattle, Washington.
+The event also highlighted our two-part publication that brings to life the theory and practice of philanthropy, authored by Sherry Consulting with the Philanthropy Centre of J.P.
 Morgan.
 The report can be found here.

 Publications & Insights